SecureByDesign-Playbook/SecureByDesign-Playbook/about/WhyPlaybook.md

 There are ready-made checklists that you can use as an action plan for security controls for common situations such as developer team networks.

-These can be misleading for unusual situations, and they do not help us to understand the costs and benefits of risks and mitigating them, but they are a good starter.
+These can be misleading for unusual situations, and they do not help us to understand the costs and benefits of risks and mitigating them.

+However they are a good start, and can be used immediately before you work through longer processes.
+See, for example, the [UK Government's Cyber Essentials](https://www.ncsc.gov.uk/cyberessentials/overview) for a list of things to do to secure your organisation.

 ## What it is and is not
 We have a process, and a set of ready-partly-filled spreadsheets/tables/templates to help people write their own risk assessment.

-The process has now been developed a bit further using a common western military threat assessment, to give us a reasonably systematic approach; that is a way of breaking the problem down, re-assembling it, and being reasonably rigorous.
-Or at least as rigorous as we need to be.
+It combines the NIST framework, common western military threat assessments, and some concepts that have emerged from experience in securing IT and physical systems.

+It does not have any ready answers, and will not write your security checklists or risk assessments for you.
+If you have a 'standard' project or organisation, you should consider finding ready-made templates (such as Cyber Essentials above), and come back to this if you need more rigour or have aspects that do not fit the template well.

-The playbook is in written form with some explanation videos and a few worked examples.
+The playbook is largely text, with some explanation videos and a few worked examples.

-[watching out for crap rigour and GIGO\]

 ## How to contribute

-[]
+Please do contribute suggestions for better evaluations, better explanations, and better materials.
+If you apply this to a particular project and you are able to tell us about it,  please do.

+If you build your own templates and consultancy from this, again let us know.
+This is intended to help security professionals and project managers get better, and commercialising specialisations of this playbook is a great way to make it useable.